-I’ve always been a hat guy.
+I’ve always been an outdoorsman hat guy.
 From ball caps to fedoras to backpacking and hiking lids that resemble cowboy hats; there’s a million and one uses for them.
 If you’re an outdoor nut like me – you know how important headwear can be while trekking through the wilderness or even your own backyard.

 I wear brimmed hats when I throw knives, chop wood with an axe and while sitting around a nice campfire smoking a good stogie.
 I also use hats to get into character when writing and rehearsing acting roles.

 I wore a 1940’s style fedora for months as I rehearsed my role as Mortimer from Arsenic and Old Lace.

 When I realized the power wearing hats could have, I began wearing one every time I sat down to write.
 I’m currently working on a post-apocalyptic adventure while wearing a Lite Felt Cabela’s crushable hat that looks like a cross between Indiana Jones and a cowboy hat.
 I figure the lead character, James, would probably wear something similar.
 The act of putting the hat on gets me in the right state of mind to write this particular character, much like Sylvester Stallone in Over the Top – when he flipped his cap backwards, it was time to go to work!

 Other than creating a fashion statement, hats have a long history of functionality in the wilderness or even on a short hiking or backpacking trip.
 A quick search for hiking hats and backpacking hats will give you a ton of options.

 The type we’re talking about today aren’t just for hiking the trail, but are the workhorses of the hat world.
 They are usually brimmed hats made from wool that you can crush and stuff in your backpack.
 They may not be the lightest of materials, but that’s not exactly what you’re looking for in an outdoor hat anyway.